 Once you have chosen the program you want to participate in, make sure to get your application submitted as soon as possible.
-Summer trips tend to fill up much faster than semester and academic year programs.
-For summer programs, we also advise that you talk to the faculty director(s) to get more information about the trip.
+Summer programs tend to fill up much faster than semester and academic year programs.
+For summer programs, we also advise that you talk to the faculty director(s) to get more information about the program.

 Ask Lots of Questions

-For summer programs, talk with each of the faculty directors to get a feel for what will go on during each trip.
+For summer programs, talk with each of the faculty directors to get a feel for what will go on during each program.
 That way, you will have a better understanding and an easier choice to make.
-Each trip will benefit all its participants, but it’s up to you to make the most of whatever you choose.
+Each program will benefit all its participants, but it’s up to you to make the most of whatever you choose.

 Advice for While You’re Abroad

 Money and Documentation

 - Carry an ATM card for quick, easy access to cash, if needed.
 (If your destination has few ATMs, traveler’s checks may be a good alternative.)
 Call your bank or credit card company prior to departure to let them know of your travel plans and ensure that no security block is placed on your account.